nemethconsulting/uw-rhs/docs/tut-create-team.md

 In this tutorial:

-- You will learn how to add a team to the Rec Hockey Service using both curl and Postman Desktop
+- You will learn how to add a team to the Rec Hockey Service API using both curl and Postman Desktop
 - You will be introduced to some common errors and troubleshooting tips